Haruma-K/UnityScreenNavigator/README.md

 </p>

 #### Create page and transition
-To create the page transition, first attach the "Page Container" component to an arbitrary GameObject under the Canvas.
+To create the page transition, first attach the "Page Container" component to an GameObject under the Canvas.
 The pages will be displayed to fit it, so adjust the size.

 Next, attach the `Page` component to the root GameObject of the page view.